 §10.201.Procedural Requirements for Application Submission.
 The purpose of this section is to identify the procedural requirements for Application submission.
 Only one Application may be submitted for a Development Site in an Application Round.
 While the Application Acceptance Period is open or prior to the Application deadline, an Applicant may withdraw an Application and subsequently file a new Application utilizing the original pre-application fee (as applicable) that was paid as long as no substantive evaluation was performed by the Department.
 Applicants are subject to the schedule of fees as set forth in §10.901 of this chapter (relating to Fee Schedule).
+When providing a pre-application, Application or other materials to a state representative, local governmental body, Neighborhood Oerganization, or anyone else to secure support or approval that may affect the Applicant's competitive posture, an Applicant must disclose that in accordance with the Department's rules aspects of the Development may be subject to change, including, but not limited to, changes in the amenities ultimately selected and provided.
 Unless it submits and receives Board approval for a material amendment, an Applicant that provides materials to a neighborhood organization, a local governmental body, or a state representative to secure support (including materials in a pre-application or application) may not change any unit or common amenity(ies) depicted or described in such materials or alter the size, number, or configuration of buildings reflected in such materials.